Annapurna Sanctuary

 Booking procedure

-Do not wait longer for the epic adventure of the Annapurna Base Camp Trek 11 days, and book a spot now!
+Do not wait any longer for the epic adventure of the Annapurna Base Camp Trip, and book a spot now!
 To make things easy, we provide everything you need for the trip, including food, lodging, transportation, permits, and expert guides (all of their permits, food, insurance, and so on).

 Last-minute booking

-Destination Himalaya Treks and Expedition helps us to book your last-minute trek to Annapurna Base Camp in Nepal during peak season with ease.
-You must pay 100% to confirm the last-minute booking since we need to pay for a guide along with porters, and accommodation in advance to ensure your trip.
-You can get more information through our WhatsApp or Viber at (+977 9851016814) and also email directly to us at info(a)destinationhimalayatreks.com.
+Destination Himalaya Treks and Expedition helps us to book your last-minute trek during peak season with ease.
+You must pay 100% to confirm the last-minute booking since we need to pay for a guide, along with porters, and accommodation in advance to ensure your trip.
+You can get more information through our WhatsApp or Viber at (+977 9851016814) and also email directly to us at info@destinationhimalayatreks.com.

 • Make sure to withdraw sufficient Nepali rupees from banks in Kathmandu or Pokhara ahead of your trek because ATMs are not available during the trek.
 The teahouses accept Nepalese cash only.

 • Get a local SIM card from Ncell or NTC in Kathmandu or Pokhara to use during emergencies, as these providers supply sufficient network coverage throughout the trek.
-You can connect with your friends and family, although the coverage may be limited in high altitudes.
+You can connect with your friends and family, though coverage may be limited at high altitudes.

 • You will need a portable high-capacity power bank or charger when planning to use your phone or camera.
 Remote areas often lack reliable charging facilities at teahouses, despite some locations providing power sources.

-• Even though there are several tea houses along the trail, the prices are very expensive.
-Buy quick snacks to grab in between the trek such as granola bars, protein chocolates, and instant noodles for a quick snack in between.
+• Even though there are several tea houses along the trail, the prices are very high.
+Buy quick snacks to grab on the trek, such as granola bars, protein chocolates, and instant noodles.

 • Carry only the necessary trekking equipment to keep your backpack lightweight.
 A fully necessary trekking kit should include layered clothes, proper boots, a sleeping bag, and essential products such as sunscreen, lip balm, moisturisers, and required medications.